-We prepare the pan that will contain the Kaiserschmarrn: in a saucepan we heat up a mixture of rum, raisins, and butter.
+We prepared the pan that will contain the Kaiserschmarrn: In a saucepan we heat up a mixture of rum, raisins, and butter.
 If I was to do it over I would add a bit more butter and use Grand Marnier instead of rum, as my friend from Vienna suggested.

-I am preparing to divide the Kaiserschmarrn into four pieces and flip them to cook the other side.
+I prepared to divide the Kaiserschmarrn into four pieces and flip them to cook the other side.

 The flipping turned into kind of a gooey-mess, but don’t let this scare you!
 Kaiserschmarrn is essentially a giant pancake which takes up the whole pan and the middle doesn’t get completely hard.
 If it did, the bottom would burn.
 Once it is flipped once, it can cook more slowly.

-All cooked, we have now shredded the pancake into smaller pieces.
-While it’s a shame to see the pancake be ripped up, I don’t see how the inside can get done if it is kept whole.
-My friend tells me he manages to keep his whole; apparently practice makes perfect.
+Once cooked, we shredded the pancake into smaller pieces.
+While it was a shame to see the pancake be ripped up, I didn't see how the inside would get done if it was kept whole.
+My friend told me he managed to keep his whole; apparently practice makes perfect.

-The finished product!
-It is topped with the traditional fixings of powdered sugar and plum compote, but you can use what you wish.
+The finished product was topped with the traditional fixings of powdered sugar and plum compote, but you can use what you wish.
 I made sure to find a nice plate to serve it on, befitting the Emperor of Austria!